life-itself/web3/README.md

 ### DAOs
 * [DAOs and the nature of human collaboration](https://world.hey.com/marin/daos-and-the-nature-of-human-collaboration-be162918) - 2021-08-12 by Marin Petrov.
 A critique of DAOs and technosolutionism.

-### NFT
+### NFTs

 Non-fungible tokens.

-### Critical views of specific use cases
+### Specific use cases

 * Event ticketing: [NFT tickets — a realistic look at a big trend](https://medium.com/@ticketpark/nft-tickets-a-realistic-look-at-a-big-trend-ae813d6f885d) – 2021-12-14

-### Twitter Users
+### Twitter users

-Whilst these users may not solely discuss crypto or Web3, they do discuss it regularly, and have consistently provided well-written criticism.
+Whilst these users may not solely discuss crypto or web3, they do discuss it regularly, and have consistently provided well-written criticism.

 * https://twitter.com/web3isgreat
 * https://twitter.com/ncweaver